 - liver cancer

-- cirrhosis (scarring of the liver)
+- cirrhosis (scarring of the liver, usually due to alcohol)

 - pancreatic cancer

 Jaundice is also a frequent occurrence in newborns, especially in babies who are born prematurely.
-An excess of bilirubin may develop in these newborns because their livers haven’t fully developed yet.
+An excess of bilirubin may develop in newborns because their livers haven’t fully developed yet.

-Tests and Diagnosis
+Tests and diagnosis

 Your doctor will first conduct blood tests to determine the cause of your jaundice.
 A blood test can not only determine the total amount of bilirubin in your body, but it can also help detect indicators of other diseases such as hepatitis.